 Another rather important difference between both contractors is the amount of their bonds.
 A specialized contractor’s bond is of $10,000, whereas a general contractor’s bond is of $20,000.

 Why Hire a General Contractor?

 It all depends on the scope of your project!
 Generally speaking, hiring a general contractor can greatly ease your life during renovations, including significantly reducing stress levels.
 For instance, a kitchen renovation may seem like a rather simple project, but note that you’ll need at least an electrician, a plumber, a kitchen designer and a painter.
 If you were to take care of the project’s coordination, you’d therefore need to find competent contractors yourself, manage unexpected events, coordinate appointments and make sure renovations are well done.
-Essentially, you’d essentially act like a general contractor.
-Taking on this role is Obviously, playing this role will cause quite a lot of stress, especially if you have your other day-to-day tasks (i.e. kids to take care of, a job, etc.).
+Essentially, you’d act like a general contractor.
+Obviously, playing this role will cause quite a lot of stress, especially if you have your other day-to-day tasks (i.e. kids to take care of a job, etc.).
 Are you ready to take on this extra weight?
 Hiring a general contractor means passing on these responsibilities to someone capable of finding competent contractors and ensuring your project truly runs smoothly.